Snail3D/Mesh-Memory/FORK_CHANGES.md

 # Enhanced Mesh-Master Fork - Technical Changes Summary

+## v1.1.0 (2025-09-27)

+Refinements aimed at fully offline operation and faster knowledge lookups.

+- Removed the `/weather` command along with all city/ZIP datasets and forecasting code; Mesh Master now operates with zero network lookups by default.
+- Slimmed the bundled MeshTastic knowledge base to the highest-value sections (≈982 lines) so `/meshtastic` answers stay within a tighter context budget.
+- Added an in-memory warm cache for `/meshtastic` queries (configurable TTL); follow-up questions reuse the prepared context instead of re-tokenizing the file each time.
+- Introduced `meshtastic_kb_max_context_chars` (default 3200) and `meshtastic_kb_cache_ttl` (default 600s) in `config.json` for fine-grained control.

 ## v1.0.0 (2025-09-25)

 Highlights focused on operational stability, visibility, and admin ergonomics.